1. What is the definition of ‘compliance’? ‘Compliance’ is the situation where an organization meets all its obligations and commitments.

 Corporate compliance means the strategies and programs that a business has in place to ensure regulatory compliance.
 Companies sometimes have a ”Compliance Officer’ who is in charge of corporate compliance.
 Often this individual is the same person as the Chief Legal Counsel/Chief Legal Officer/General Counsel.

 Corporate compliance often sits within a company alongside other related functions such as internal audit and risk management, and is classified under the general umbrella term ‘Governance, Risk Management and Compliance’.
+[Read here about how to limit compliance risk by ensuring employees hired can pass an international background check]

 ‘Global compliance’ is the situation where an organization follows all the laws, regulations, rules and standards that apply to that organization across the globe.
 The meaning of global compliance is captured in the two distinct elements set out below.